GET HARD RESULTS. Start here

 Improve Your Cardiovascular Fitness

-You probably knew this already, but exercise is vital for maintaining men’s health and wellness, and cardiovascular fitness is particularly important when it comes to sexual performance.
+Exercise is vital for maintaining men’s health and wellness, and cardiovascular fitness is particularly important when it comes to sexual performance.
 While neither of these things affects PE directly, your cardiovascular fitness level is a crucial element of your overall sexual satisfaction (and your partner’s, too).

 According to a study published in the Journal of Sexual Medicine, high levels of cardiovascular exercise may have a protective effect against common forms of sexual dysfunction in both men and women.

-Cardiovascular exercise — jogging with your dog, playing basketball with friends, riding your bike around your neighborhood, going for a hike — is more about the habit than the form.
-The key is to find a form of exercise that you enjoy so that you’ll stick to it.
+Cardiovascular exercise — jogging with your dog, playing basketball with friends, riding your bike around your city or neighborhood, going for a hike — is more about the habit than the form.

 With regular exercise, you may also see improvements in your weight, mood and sleep, all of which can have a positive impact on your erections, stamina and overall sexual function.